potholereport1/PotholeReport/README.md

 # PotholeReport
-This is a repository for the PotholeReport application government interface.
+This is a pothole report project with vuejs and firebase